-The school will conduct the appropriate pre-employment checks for all prospective employees, including internal candidates and candidates who have lived or worked outside the UK.
+The Head teacher or Assistant to the Head Teacher will conduct the appropriate preemployment checks for all prospective employees, including internal candidates and candidates who have lived or worked outside the UK.

 The appropriate DBS and suitability checks will be carried out for all volunteers, and contractors.